 Why Wyoming Catholic College?

 Wyoming Catholic College offers a true incarnational education.
 What does this mean?
-Our students are formed physically, spiritually, and intellectually through immersion in the wilderness of the Rocky Mountain West and in the intellectual heritage of the Judeo-Christian tradition.
+Our students are formed physically, spiritually, and intellectually through immersion in the wilderness of the Rocky Mountain West and in the intellectual heritage of the Catholic Church.
 At the foothills of the Wind River Range, WCC promotes an environment of adventure and exploration, facilitating repeated encounters with God in the splendor of His natural creation.
 The journey for our students begins with a three-week backpacking expedition that sparks wonder, self-reflection, and poetic insight, laying the foundation for an education rooted in the real.
 This journey continues in the classroom, where students bring their newly-awakened sense of wonder to bear upon the most integrated curriculum in the world.

 As they study the primary texts of the Great Books Canon in seminar-style classes, our students come to appreciate the intellectual riches of the Catholic Faith.
 Grappling with the deepest questions of human nature in our tight-knit community, WCC students progress exponentially in the pursuit of wisdom.
 Their education fosters in them a love and devotion for the True, Good, and Beautiful–and they embrace this love with their whole being.
 They are also equipped with the necessary skillset to champion these values in the modern world, as our curriculum emphasizes leadership at every level.
 This formation in leadership occurs not merely in the classroom, but also through spending 10 weeks in the wilderness, leading and participating in epic adventures such as rock climbing, backpacking, white-water rafting, and a semester of horsemanship.
 At graduation, our seniors receive a Stetson as their academic regalia.
 They depart from our community bearing this profoundly American symbol of hope, fortitude, and adventure–and with it the charge to go out into the world and sanctify all walks of life through their personal witness.